High-speed rail in Australia: High Speed Rail Authority (2023-present)

-In September 2022, the recently elected Albanese government introduced legislation to establish a new national High Speed Rail Authority, fulfilling a promise made during the 2022 election.
+In September 2022, the then-recently elected Albanese government introduced legislation to establish a new national High Speed Rail Authority (HSRA), fulfilling a promise made during the 2022 election.
 The Infrastructure Minister Catherine King said the Authority would have an expert board and be tasked with overseeing "the construction and operation of a high-speed rail network along Australia's eastern seaboard" between Melbourne, Canberra, Sydney and Brisbane.
-The authority would consult with state governments, give advice to the federal government, and develop standards to ensure an interoperable high-speed rail network across jurisdictions.
+The Authority would consult with state governments, give advice to the federal government, and develop standards to ensure an interoperable high-speed rail network across jurisdictions.
 King announced the Authority would advance the government's first priority of providing higher-speed rail between Newcastle and Sydney, to which the government committed $500 million to commence early works and secure corridors.
 The Bill would abolish the National Faster Rail Agency and absorb its functions into the new authority.
 The Bill was passed by both houses on 24 November 2022, and gained assent on 12 December 2022.

+The authority commenced operations on 13 June 2023, and the CEO Tim Parker was appointed on 11 January 2024.

+On 26 August 2024 the Minister for Infrastructure, Transport, Regional Development and Local Government Catherine King announced that work was being conducted by the High Speed Rail Authority on determining the locations for this project, utilising thirty boreholes for this purpose.

+Sydney to Newcastle section

+Business case

+On 30 January 2024, it was announced that $78.8 million of funding would be released for the development of a business case for the Sydney to Newcastle section of the high-speed rail network.
+The tenders for the business case were released in March 2024 and were split into eight packages.
+The eight successful tenderers were announced on 13 June 2024.